milan-sony/foxy/README.md

 ## Keep in mind

-A VPN and proxy server both mask your IP address.
-But a VPN will also encrypt the data you send and receive, something that a proxy server doesn't do.
+A proxy server mask your IP address, but won't encrypt the data you send and receive.

 ## Screenshot